Islam

 As salaamu alaykum wa rahmatullahi wa barakatuhu.

-It is probably fair to say that at this moment in time, there is no faith as misunderstood as Islam.
-Unfortunately, some believe that Islam is an intolerant faith, which produces harsh, aggresive individuals, whose goal in life is to make the world bend their knee to its totalitarianism.
-It is also sometimes said that Islam is a dry, law-bound faith, which does not (and cannot) ‘live in the Spirit’ (to borrow a Christian phrase).
-As this blog aims to demonstrate, both of these ideas are mistaken.
+It is probably fair to say that at this moment in time, Islam is a much misunderstood religion, by both Muslims and non-Muslims.
+Unfortunately, some believe that Islam is an intolerant faith, which produces harsh, aggressive individuals, whose goal is to conquer the world.
+It is also sometimes said that Islam is a dry, law-bound faith, which does not (and cannot) ‘live in the Spirit’.
+As this website aims to demonstrate, both of these ideas are mistaken.

 So, before you carry on, if you’re new to Islam (and Muslims), please spend a moment or two reading through this very brief introduction to Islam (whose adherents number approximately 1.2 billion).

-For a number of historical reasons, Europe has tended to see Islam (and Muslims) as the radically other.
-Given this, Islam’s main beliefs and tenets have been somewhat obscured.
-In other words, Islam has acquired the image of being very different and foreign.
-In actual fact, its teachings are much closer to the Judaeo-Christian background of the West than either Buddhism or Hinduism.
+Although the West has long understood Islam as radically other and foreign, its teachings are much closer to its own Judaeo-Christian heritage than either Buddhism or Hinduism.
 Many of its principles are shared with Christianity and Judaism, whilst it counts both of these faiths as being of divine origin.
 Christians and Jews are thus ‘Peoples of the Book’, to use a Quranic description.

 But, what then is Islam?
 Well, firstly, the word itself comes from a root meaning ‘peace’ and ’surrender’.
 In a religious context, Islam is about the peace which comes from submitting to the Divine Will.

 God is also described by a plethora of other names in the Quran (the scripture of Islam): He is called al-Rahman (the Merciful), al-Quddus (the Holy), al-Aziz (the Almighty) and many others besides.
 These names are an integral part of Islamic theological thought (which we won’t pursue here) and reflect Islam’s beliefs about the nature of God.
-To summarise, God’s essence is believed to be utterly unknowable, but He can be described with these Names (or Attributes).
+To summarise, God is known through His Names, and the realities they reveal.

 The Quran (which I’ve just referred to) is Islam’s scripture.
 It occupies the very heart of Islam and is believed to be the literal, spoken Word of God (in each letter).
 The Quran thus holds a unique authority and is therefore the primary foundation of Islamic thought, religious ideas and law (shariah).

 Islam also teaches belief in Angels, Divine Books and the existence and mission of other prophets (most of whom appear in the Judeao-Christian heritage).
-In other words, Islam sees itself as the primordial religion of all of God’s messengers (peace be upon them all), who include: Adam, Noah, Abraham, Moses, David, Soloman, Jesus and Muhammad.
+In other words, Islam sees itself as the primordial religion of all of God’s messengers (peace be upon them all), who include: Adam, Noah, Abraham, Moses, David, Solomon, Jesus and Muhammad.
+There are approximately 25 or so prophets named in the Quran, whilst broader Islamic tradition understands God to have sent some 124,000 prophets to earth.

 Islam is said to be based upon ‘five pillars’.
 These are: the testification of faith (shahadah), the ritual prayer (salah), compulsory charity (zakat), fasting in the month of Ramadan (sawm) and the pilgrimage to Mecca for those who can afford it (hajj).